michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 A script to say to learners:

-> *If we want our character to go to any specific grid cell, we have to give it clear instructions.
-We can do this by choosing the correct action blocks from the actions panel.
+*These actions are the building blocks for creating a program.
+You can think of the action panel as a fridge.
+If you want to make a program salad, you should come to this fridge and get any ingredients you need.
 There are different groups of action blocks to choose from.
 Here are the available actions blocks on Weavly:*
->

 > * *An action block for moving your character Forward one square*
 > * *An action block for moving your character backward one square*
 > * *An action block for turning your character Right 45 degrees (This option helps you draw diagonal lines)*